jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Sue Gray was passionate about mock trial.
+Mock trial is a simulated courtroom competition with regional, state, and national tournaments.

+attorneys, witnesses, affidavits, evidence, a judge, and a jury.

-Mock trial is a simulated courtroom competition, complete with attorneys, witnesses, affidavits, evidence, a judge, and a jury.
+Sue Gray was passionate about mock trial.
+Mock trial is a simulated courtroom complete withattorneys, witnesses, affidavits, evidence, a judge, and a jury.
-, and regional, state, and national competitions.